Vascular and Endovascular Surgery

 Varicose Veins

 Varicose veins are a common condition afflicting many people.
 It results from reflux (flow in opposite direction) of blood in certain veins of the lower limb as a result of defective valve function within the veins.
-This may result in cramping pain in the leg, swelling, skin discoloration and even ulcer formation.
-Effective treatment generally entails removal of the abnormal vein surgically (ligation and stripping) or catheter based (endovenous) minimally invasive thermal ablation, the latter being the standard of care in the present era.
-Endovenous therapies are performed routinely in the division with good clinical result mostly under local anaesthesia, hence avoiding the need for major anaesthesia and longer hospital stay.
+This may result in cramping pain in the leg, swelling, skin discoloration and even ulcer formation, what is collective known as Chronic venous insuffiency (CVI).
+Effective treatment generally entails removal of the abnormal vein surgically (ligation and stripping) or catheter based (endovenous) minimally invasive thermal or non-thermal (glue) ablation procedures, Endovenous therapies are now the standard of care in the present era and are performed routinely in the division with good clinical result mostly under local anaesthesia, hence avoiding the need for major anaesthesia and longer hospital stay.
 Patients can effectively walk home after the procedure the very same day.
 Recurrent varicose veins following previous procedures are also dealt with.
 Because of dedicated ultrasound mapping of veins, the best therapeutic strategy is provided to the patient with very low risk of recurrence.
+Optimal wound care and compression therapy is also simultaneously provided that heals the healing of the venous leg ulcers.

 AV Access Surgery